Scream (1996 film): Pre-production

-Santa Rosa High School was selected to portray Woodsboro High School due to its gothic and castle-like imposing visuals.
-Ten days of filming were to take place there in early June at a cost of $30,000 to 50,000, but permission was revoked in March 1996 by the Santa Rosa school district.
-The change was ostensibly because of the disruption filming would cause during school hours and scheduled exams, but several school board members objected to the violent content in the script, and hundreds of locals attended a council meeting to debate against and for the production; the board ultimately voted against allowing filming.
+Santa Rosa High School was selected to portray Woodsboro High School because of its gothic, castle-like appearance.
+Production intended to film there for up to ten days in early June in exchange for a $30,000–50,000 location fee, but the Santa Rosa school board ultimately denied permission in March 1996.
+The board cited concerns about disruption during school hours and final examinations, although some board members and residents also objected to the script's violent content.
+Hundreds of residents attended a public meeting to debate the production before the board voted against allowing filming.

-The Sonoma Community Center served as a replacement filming location, but scenes had to be rewritten to accommodate the new location and additional costs to transform the former elementary school into one appropriate for young adults, including larger desks and installing lockers.
-Craven estimated the disruption and location changes caused by the Santa Rosa district's decision cost the production $350,000, including the $27,000 the center was paid for three days of filming.
-The disruption to filming by the school was not forgotten, with the film's credits stating "No thanks whatsoever to the Santa Rosa city school district governing board."
+The Sonoma Community Center ultimately served as a replacement location, requiring scenes to be rewritten and the former elementary school to be modified with larger desks and lockers to resemble a high school.
+Craven estimated that losing the original location and implementing the resulting production changes cost approximately $350,000, including the $27,000 paid to the community center for three days of filming.
+The disruption to filming by the school was not forgotten, with the film's credits stating: "No thanks whatsoever to the Santa Rosa city school district governing board."

-Williamson's script had not described the killer's appearance beyond wearing a "ghostly white mask".
-Special effects company KNB EFX Group was commissioned to design a mask, but the filmmakers disliked their "gargoyle-ish", witch, and goblin-like masks designs.
-While location scouting a house, Maddalena came across what would become the Ghostface mask.
-This mask, featuring a white shroud, was designed by Brigitte Sleiertin as "the Peanut-Eyed Ghost" for the novelty company Fun World in 1991, based on a design by makeup artist Loren Gitthens.
-However, Craven and the studio wanted to own the design used in the film and tasked KNB EFX with creating a similar but legally distinct design, stretching the nose and chin.
-Unhappy with the results, Craven eventually decided to pursue the original Fun World design.
-The killer's outfit was completed with a black shroud to avoid their clothing or movements hinting at their identity.
+Williamson's script described the killer only as wearing a "ghostly white mask".
+Special effects company KNB EFX Group was commissioned to design a mask, but the filmmakers disliked the resulting "gargoyle-ish", witch-like, and goblin-inspired concepts.
+During location scouting, Maddalena discovered what would become the Ghostface mask.
+The design, featuring a white shroud, had been created by Brigitte Sleiertin as the "Peanut-Eyed Ghost" for the novelty company Fun World in 1991, based on artwork by makeup artist Loren Gitthens.
+Craven and the studio initially sought ownership of the mask design and instructed KNB EFX to produce a legally distinct version with altered facial proportions, including an elongated nose and chin.
+Dissatisfied with the alternatives, Craven ultimately chose to use the original Fun World mask.
+The costume was completed with a black shroud intended to conceal the killer's body shape and movements, preventing audiences from identifying the character.